SumoLogic/sumologic-documentation/docs/observability/host-list-beta.md

 - Try manually adding a Field to a Metrics Source.
 - Add a custom tag using your current collection method.

-### Indicator values are missing for some hosts
+### Indicator values missing for some hosts

-Ensure that you have the metrics collection enabled for a given host.
+Ensure that you have enabled metrics collection for a given host.

 We recommend using the [Sumo Logic OpenTelemetry Collector](/docs/send-data/opentelemetry-collector) to collect logs, metrics, and traces, as this method provides all of the functionality without any additional configuration.
-Other collection methods are also supported, as described in the [Indicators](#indicators) section of this document.
+Other collection methods are also supported, as described in the [indicators](#indicators) section of this document.

 Using the correct metric names, verify the relevant metrics reported.